Your first SQL Website

 This will tell SQLPage to use an in-memory SQLite database instead of the default file-based database.
 While this means all changes to the database will be lost when you stop the SQLPage server, it's useful for quickly testing and iterating on your database schema.
 If you then deploy your website online using a service like DataPage.app, it will automatically use a persisted database instead.

-Later, when you want to deploy your website online, you can switch back to a persisted database like
+Later, when you want to deploy your website online, you can switch back to a persistent database like

 If user or password contains special characters, you should percent-encode them.
 For instance, a SQL Server database named db running on localhost port 1433 with the username funny:user and the password p@ssw0rd would be represented as mssql://funny%3Auser:p%40ssw0rd@localhost:1433/db.
 For more information about the properties that can be set in sqlpage.json, see SQLPage's configuration documentation